loanejan/Recipe-finder/README.md

 ## 👋 Context & Approach

-This project was completed as part of the **Software Engineer Technical Test @ Pennylane**.
 The goal was to **design and implement a prototype** that focuses on **product thinking, simplicity, and user experience**, rather than pure styling or feature volume.

 My priorities were: